 Can I provide a 25 min lecture or workshop

-Please keep in mind that there is a strong demand for lecture/workshop spots and you will need to book in early.
-Lecture/workshop spots will only be confirmed and publicised when your invoice has been paid.
+Please keep in mind that there is a strong demand for lecture/workshop spots and you need to apply early.
+Lecture/workshop spots will only be confirmed and publicised when your booking is finalised.

 Can I provide a 25 min lecture or workshop without having a stall?